04 October 2011

 Sharp-tongued and abrasive, Gopi looks at his younger brother as a bit of a fool, and openly insults him for his dull replies.
 Nagaraj being supremely unassertive, takes many of his brother's put-downs as a joke, trying to maintain a semblance of cheerful normalcy.

 Narayan's point seems to be that it is human nature to take for a ride, and be insensitive to the needs of those who don't stand up for themselves.
-A complete lack of ego or pride is viewed as a grave weakness by others, and the obvious response is to take the person for granted.
-Nagaraj's nervous reactions are both amusing and frustrating to watch, though you can't help cheering for him.
+A complete lack of ego or pride is viewed as a grave weakness by others and the obvious response is to take the person for granted.
+Nagaraj's nervous reactions are both amusing and frustrating to watch.
 You want him to give up his meekness and take on his supercilious brother for once.
 The ending is poignant, and perhaps even sadder than The Dark Room.

-But both novels leave you with a feeling of exultation, as they give a wonderful psychological insight into human characters, and throb with a natural goodness so unique to R K Narayan's works.
+But both novels leave you with a feeling of exultation as they give a wonderful psychological insight into human character and throb with a natural goodness so unique to R K Narayan's works.

 Thanks for posting =D I'm adding The Dark Room to my reading list.